 When researching our visit to the Isle of Skye, Justin found Falcon’s Cliff – a self-catering cottage in Dornie, a short drive away from the Skye Bridge.
 We were sold from the go and booked our week here as soon as we could.

 Note, our “cottage” is the smaller portion of the house at the front.
 Our kind landlady lives in the bigger portion.

-Driving to the Highlands
+Driving to the Scottish Highlands

 We drove here from Glasgow.
 Google Maps said it would take just under 4 hours.
-Due to a lot of rain, some serious traffic getting out of the city (apparently everyone likes to drive north on Saturday afternoons?), adapting to driving on the left side of the road, and having to pull over often to admire the views (especially around Glen Coe), it took us about 6 hours.
+Due to a lot of rain, some serious traffic getting out of the city (apparently everyone likes to drive north on Saturday afternoons?), adapting to driving on the left side of the road, and having to pull over often to admire the incredible views (especially around Glen Coe), it took us about 6 hours.

 But we were rewarded.
 The cottage exceeded all expectations.
-Our home for the week is perched atop a hill overlooking the famous Eilean Donan Castle and the 3 lochs and surrounded by mountains.
+Our home for the week was perched atop a hill overlooking the famous Eilean Donan Castle and the 3 lochs and surrounded by mountains.
 It’s a perfect base to explore the area including Skye and it’s beautiful and relaxing in its own right.